Kviar Ski Lodge

 We also encourage you to stay an extra night in Ísafjörður and maybe ski one more day in the surrounding mountains.

-• Skis, shoes, poles and skins.
+• Skis, boots, poles and skins.
 Make sure the glue on the skins is good.
-If wearing new boots, make sure you have tried them out few times to see if the fit properly.
+If wearing new boots, make sure you have tried them out a few times to see if the fit properly.
 Blisters are never fun.

 • Avalanche gear (beacon, shovel and probe).
-It´s a must to carry all three items.
-We have few beacons and shovels that you can rent for small fee.
+It’s a must to carry all three items.
+We have few beacons and shovels that you can rent for a small fee.
 Just ask us before leaving home.

 • Thermal underwear, at least two sets of shirts.
 Wool or synthetic.
 No cotton!